vnglst/onsland/README.md

 # Ons Land

 How do we use our land in the Netherlands?
 This webpage visualizes land use in the Netherlands.
-Each hexagon represents x% (y hectares) of the total land area of the Netherlands.
+Each hexagon represents 0.06% (26.647 hectares) of land of the Netherlands.
 The color of the hexagon indicates the type of land use.

 ![Screenshot of the webpage](./version-wageningen-4.png)